Henry Adams: Siblings

+Louisa Catherine Adams Kuhn (1831–1870).
+Her brother describes her death from tetanus following a carriage accident in Bagni di Lucca, Italy in his Chaos Chapter of The Education of Henry Adams.
+She is buried in Florence's 'English' Cemetery.

 John Quincy Adams II (1833–1894) was a graduate of Harvard (1853), practiced law, and was a Democratic member for several terms of the Massachusetts general court.
 In 1872, he was nominated for vice president by the Democratic faction that refused to support the nomination of Horace Greeley.

 Charles Francis Adams Jr. (1835–1915) fought with the Union in the Civil War, receiving in 1865 the brevet of brigadier general in the regular army.
 He became an authority on railway management as the author of Railroads, Their Origin and Problems (1878), and as president of the Union Pacific Railroad from 1884 to 1890.
 He collaborated with Henry on the editing of The North Atlantic Review and other projects.